When we think of pumpkins colors, orange first comes to mind. Certainly orange is the traditional, most popular color.

-Pumpkins are orange.......... everybody knows that.
-But they come in lots of other colors too.
+However, they come in many other colors, too.
 You can find pumpkins that are green, yellow, red, white, blue, even tan.
-So, pumpkin lovers like you and me have lots of variety to choose from.
-What's your favorite pumpkin colors?
+As a result, pumpkin lovers like you and me have lots of variety to choose from.

-Pictured above are the typical Orange Jack O’Lanterns that you and I think about when we think of pumpkins.
-There are a couple hundred varieties of orange Jack O'Lanterns.
+Pictured above are the typical orange Jack O’Lanterns that you and I think about when we think of pumpkins.
+When we go out to a pumpkin farm, we seek orange pumpkins.

 An unripe, giant pumpkin begins life a bright yellow color.
 As it grows, it gradually turns a pale yellow, and finally some shade of orange.
-There is also a variety that ripens to yellow.
+It is usually a light orange shade when ripe.

 Pictured above is a somewhat uncommon white pumpkin.
 There are both Jack O’Lantern and miniature white pumpkin varieties.
 Casper and Baby Boo are the most common varieties.
 They are a really novel pumpkin to place on your front porch, and draw the attention of neighbors and passersby.

 More closely resembling a Turban squash than a true pumpkin, they are smaller and flatter than a Jack O’Lantern, with a bluish grey color.
 If you display one of these in your Fall or Halloween display, it will surely be noticed.